configcat/docs/website/docs/sdk-reference/elixir.md

 and provide the `cache` option when initializing the SDK.
 This allows you to seamlessly integrate ConfigCat with your existing caching infrastructure.

-To be able to customize the caching layer you need to implement the `ConfigCat.ConfigCache` behaviour:
+To be able to customize the caching layer, you need to implement the `ConfigCat.ConfigCache` behaviour:

 ```elixir
 defmodule MyApp.CustomConfigCache do